chengsijin0817/LDF_Experiments/QueryWorkloads/README.md

 The script **removeDuplicate.sh** removes all the duplicates among the queries written in the previous step.
 Additionally, the script generates a unique name for each query.
 These names consist of a random 5-digit prefix.
 The ZIP package **'queries.zip'** is an example set of queries without duplicates, which was generated on setting the 'query-count' parameter to 5000.

-To run the script, issue the following command:
+To run the script issue the following command:

 `./removeDuplicate.sh <queryies-dir>`

 e.g. `./removeDuplicate.sh /xxxx/queries`

-## Script 3. generate workloads for the single client:
+## Step 3.
+Generate the workloads for single client experiments

-**genWorkLoad.sh**: it retrieves all the query instances of each query template and copies the queries into the corresponding workloads directory.
+The script **genWorkLoad.sh** copies the files with the queries of all query templates into the corresponding workload directories.

-To run the script, issue the following command:
+To run the script issue the following command:

 `./genWorkLoad.sh <queries-dir> <workloads-dir>`

 e.g. `./genWorkLoad.sh queries workloads_singleClient`

-## Script 4. divide workloads for multiple clients:
+## Step 4.
+Divide the workloads for multi-client experiments:
-**divideWorkloads.sh**: divides workloads into sub workloads according to the given number of clients.
+The script **divideWorkloads.sh** divides workloads into sub workloads according to the given number of clients.

-To run the script, issue the following command:
+To run the script issue the following command:

 `./divideWorkloads.sh <workload_singelClient_dir> <workload_multiple_dir> <numberOfClients>`